Skip to main content

 Financial Stability: For smaller roofing companies, receiving a deposit can help improve their cash flow and financial stability, allowing them to operate more efficiently.

-All in all, use your best discretion.
-If the company seems shady, with little to no reviews, and has been around for less than a year, I'd advise you to not pay them upfront, nor at all.
-However, if you believe in the "good faith payment", and are comfortable doing so because the company providing you with a legitimate reason, it is entirely up to you.
+All in all, use your best judgment.
+If the roofer seems shady, with little to no reviews, and has been around for less than a year, I'd advise you to not pay them upfront, nor at all.
+However, if you believe in the "Good faith payment", and are comfortable doing so because the company providing you with a legitimate reason, it is entirely up to you.

 New call-to-action